Young Maine Coon With a Biting Problem

 Mine also

-So she gave him to me bc she knew I have wanted a smoky gray one.
-I have 2 others.
-This one was very dominant from the time he got here.
+She gave him to me because she knew I had always wanted a smoky gray one.
+I already had two others, but this one was very dominant from the moment he arrived.

-Now hes on my feet all night.
-He wakes me up almost every morning loving on me.
-I also respect that he doesnt like to be messed with and wait for restful times to pet.
-Also he still has to bite me once before he will let me pet him for a while.
+I also respect that he doesn’t like to be messed with and wait for quiet times to pet him.
+He still has to bite me once before he will let me pet him for a while.

 May 08, 2022